-If you are having sex, it is a good idea to get tested for HIV at least once a year.
-Testing every 3 – 6 months is recommended for men who have a lot of sex with different guys.
+If you are having sex, it is a good idea to get tested for HIV regularly.
+Testing every 3 months is recommended for men who are sexually active, or have more than one partner.
 You may also consider having a test if you have had condomless anal sex, or starting a new relationship.
 The HIV blood test detects HIV antibodies not the virus itself.
 This is NOT a test for AIDS.
 Antibodies are part of the body’s natural defence system, which show up when germs or viruses enter the body.
-HIV antibodies can take up to 12 weeks to show up in a test from when HIV was first passed on.
+HIV antibodies can take up to 12 weeks to show up in a test from when HIV was first passed on, but will usually show up roughly 6-8 weeks after acquiring it.
 This is called the “window period”.

 Before taking a test, you might want to think about telling one or two friends so that you have some support.
-Think about whom you might tell—it’s a good idea NOT to tell everyone you know, otherwise they all might want to know the result.
+Think about whom you might tell.
 When you do tell people that you are taking the test or what the test results are, be very clear about how confidential you want that kept.
 You might not want them to tell other people.
 Some people find talking to a trained counsellor helpful while they are thinking about issues around HIV.

-If you are having sex, it is a good idea to get tested at least once a year.
-Testing every 3 – 6 months is recommended for men who have a lot of sex with different guys.
+If you are having sex, it is a good idea to get tested.
+Testing every 3 months is recommended for men who are sexually active, or have more than one partner.
 Even if you show no symptoms, it is possible to have an STI and pass on the infection.
 Testing is the only way to know.

 If you are in a new relationship, monogamous or otherwise, it is advisable to get a check-up as you may have contracted an STI from a previous partner.
 Routine sexual health screens may include blood testing for HIV, syphilis and the hepatitis A, B and C viruses.

 In a full sexual health check up a swab can be taken from your cock or arse, or an ulcer or sore, and this is more likely if you have symptoms of an STI; a swab will be taken with what looks like a long cotton bud.
 Swabs can be taken from the mouth (throat), anus and cock depending on the sexual activity.
-Swabs are also best taken at least 2 hours after you have urinated.
 Some practitioners will let you take your own swabs if this is more comfortable for you.
 If you are concerned or feel uncomfortable about having swabs taken perhaps go to a sexual health clinic as they do these tests every day.

-For blood-borne viruses (BBV), such as HIV, and hepatitis B and C and syphilis you will need to have a blood test.
-A small vial of blood will be taken for testing.
+For blood-borne viruses (BBV), such as HIV, and hepatitis A, B and C, and syphilis you will need to have a blood test.
+A small amount of blood will be taken for testing.
 Before taking blood, for HIV and hepatitis C, it is essential that the practitioner has discussed the test and possible outcomes with you, this is called the ‘pre-test discussion’ or ‘pre-test counselling’.

 It is important to get regular sexual health checkups, both for your own sexual health and that of your partners.